What is a Commercial Energy Audit?

 If you want to make an easy estimate, for a building that has not aggressively pursued energy efficiency in the past 10 years, assume 20% savings potential.
 For a building that has been pursuing energy efficiency in the past 5 years, assume 10% savings potential.
 These estimates cannot be too far from the truth.

-By having this consultation, we can decide whether or not you need an energy audit at all, and if you do, what kind would best suit you and your facility.
+By having this consultation, we can decide if an energy audit is necessary, and if you do, what kind would best suit you and your facility.

 Since it’s extremely difficult to assess how much your facility can save without knowing more about your company, we will gladly provide you with a Free Energy Audit Consultation.